Kong/spec-renderer/docs/extensions.md

 | Code sample auth headers/query | Auth values from `securitySchemes` (automatic) |

 > **Note:** TryIt API calls always send the **real** credential values.
 Masking only affects what is displayed on screen.

+### Toggle

+Each panel that contains masked data shows a **"Mask sensitive data"** toggle (on by default).
+Turn it off to reveal the real values inline without leaving the page.
+The toggle is hidden when no masking is active for that panel.

 ### How it works